 Per Page:

-A late afternoon haze envelopes the fortress of San Felipe del Morro in San Juan.
+A late afternoon haze envelopes the fortress of San Felipe del Morro in San Juan, Puerto Rico.

-San Juan as seen from the fortress of San Felipe del Morro.
+San Juan, Puerto Rico, as seen from the fortress of San Felipe del Morro.

-Cruise Ship coming into San Juan Harbor as viewed from the fifth level of El Morro.
+Cruise ship coming into San Juan harbor in Puerto Rico.
 Photo courtesy of the US National Park Service.

-Wall and garita shadows fill up most of a dry moat at the Castillo San Felipe del Morro in San Juan.
+A dry moat at the Castillo San Felipe del Morro in San Juan, Puerto Rico.
 Photo courtesy of the US National Park Service/ Casey Ogden.

-The Paseo del Morro, a promenade along the fort’s outer walls.
+The Paseo del Morro, a promenade along the fort’s outer walls in San Juan, Puerto Rico.
 Photo courtesy of the US National Park Service.

-Cruise ship entering San Juan Bay as seen from the walls of Castillo San Felipe del Morro.
+Cruise ship entering San Juan Bay, Puerto Rico, as seen from the walls of the Castillo San Felipe del Morro.
 Photo courtesy of the US National Park Service.

-Castillo San Cristóbal is a fortress in San Juan that was built by Spain to protect against land-based attacks on the city; it is part of San Juan National Historic Site.
-This is a view of the from Norzagaray Street.
+Castillo San Cristóbal is a fortress in San Juan, Puerto Rico, that was built by Spain to protect against land-based attacks on the city.
 Photo courtesy of the US National Park Service.

 Previous PagePage 01 of 02Next Page